Wild Bill Davis: Biography

-Davis was born in Glasgow, Missouri and grew up in Parsons, Kansas.
+Davis was born in Glasgow, Missouri, and grew up in Parsons, Kansas.
 He first learned music from his father who was a professional singer.
 He received further musical training at the Tuskegee Institute (now Tuskegee University) in Alabama, and at Wiley College in Marshall, Texas.
 In his early career he took inspiration from Fats Waller and Art Tatum.

 Davis moved to Chicago, where he originally played guitar and wrote arrangements for Milt Larkin's big band from 1939 through 1942; a band which included Arnett Cobb, Illinois Jacquet, and Tom Archia on horns.
 In 1943 he played guitar and wrote arrangements for Earl Hines.
 Davis first worked as a pianist in Chicago with Louis Jordan and his band Tympany Five, whom he played with regularly from 1945 through 1949.
-He played a crucial role as the pianist-arranger for that ensemble at the height of their success in the years 1945 through 1947.
-He also played piano in a recording with Buster Bennett in 1945.

 After leaving Jordan and the Tympany Five, Davis pursued a career as an solo organist in 1950.
-He moved to the East Coast.
-He also recorded again with Buster Bennett and worked with Claude McLin.
 In 1951 he formed the Bill Davis Trio (aka the "Wild Bill Davis Trio"), which consisted of Chris Columbus on drums and the left-handed guitarist Bill Jennings, that recorded for OKeh Records.
 Davis continued to lead his trio for decades, with other musicians swapping in and out periodically.
 The trio would always include organ and drums with either guitar or double bass.
 For decades his trio spent summers playing in Atlantic City, New Jersey.

 Davis was originally supposed to record "April in Paris" with Count Basie's Orchestra in 1955 but when he could not make the session, Basie used his arrangement for the full band and had a major hit.
 Some musicians he did record with include saxophonists Frank Morgan (1955), Arnett Cobb (1959), and Johnny Hodges (1961, 1963–66); and singer Ella Fitzgerald (1963).